ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 Traditionally disaster recovery and high availability were always consider separated subjects.
 Now active/active deployment where workloads are deployed in different data center, are more a common request.
 IBM Cloud Private is supporting [federation cross data centers](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Resiliency/Federating_ICP_clusters.md), but you need to ensure to have low latency network connections.
 Also not all deployment components of a solution are well suited for cross data center clustering.

 In Kafka context, the **Confluent** web site presents an interesting article for [kafka production deployment](https://docs.confluent.io/current/kafka/deployment.html).
 One of their recommendation is to avoid cluster that spans multiple data centers and specially long distance ones.
 But the semantic of the event processing may authorize some adaptations.
 For sure you need multiple Kafka Brokers, which will connect to the same ZooKeeper ensemble running at least three nodes (five nodes for production deployment, so that you can tolerate the loss of one server during the planned maintenance of another).
+One Zookeeper server acts as a lead and the two other as stand-by.

 When deploying Kafka within kubernetes cluster the following diagram illustrates a minimum HA topology with three nodes for kafka and five for zookeeper:
 ![](kafka-k8s.png)